osu-crypto/libOTe/README.md

 cmake --build .
 cmake --install .
 ```
- * Edit the config file [libOTe/cryptoTools/cryptoTools/Common/config.h](https://github.com/ladnir/cryptoTools/blob/master/cryptoTools/Common/config.h) to include `#define ENABLE_RELIC`.

-**Enabling Miracl (for base OTs):**
- * `cd libOTe/cryptoTools/thirdparty/win`
- * `getMiracl.ps1 ` (If the Miracl script fails to find visual studio 2017,  manually open and build the Miracl solution.)
- * `cd ../../..`
- * Edit the config file [libOTe/cryptoTools/cryptoTools/Common/config.h](https://github.com/ladnir/cryptoTools/blob/master/cryptoTools/Common/config.h) to include `#define ENABLE_MIRACL`.
+ * Edit the config file [libOTe/cryptoTools/cryptoTools/Common/config.h](https://github.com/ladnir/cryptoTools/blob/master/cryptoTools/Common/config.h) to include `#define ENABLE_RELIC ON`.

-**IMPORTANT:** By default, the build system needs the NASM compiler to be located
-at `C:\NASM\nasm.exe`.
-In the event that it isn't, there are two options, install it,
-or enable the pure c++ implementation:
- * Remove  `cryptoTools/Crypto/asm/sha_win64.asm` from the cryptoTools Project.
- * Edit the config file [libOTe/cryptoTools/cryptoTools/Common/config.h](https://github.com/ladnir/cryptoTools/blob/master/cryptoTools/Common/config.h) to remove `#define ENABLE_NASM`.

 ### Linux / Mac

- In short, this will build the project (without base OTs)
+ In short, this will build the project

 ```
 git clone --recursive https://github.com/osu-crypto/libOTe.git cd libOTe/cryptoTools/thirdparty/linux
 bash boost.get
 cd ../../..
-cmake .
+cmake . -DENABLE_XXX=ON
 make
 ```

-This will build the minimum version of the library (wihtout base OTs).
-The libraries
-will be placed in `libOTe/lib` and the binary `frontend_libOTe` will be placed in
+where `ENABLE_XXX` should be replaced by `ENABLE_IKNP, ENABLE_KOS, ...` depending on which protocol(s) should be enabled.
+See the output of `cmake .` for a complete list.
+You will also need to enable one one of the base OT protocols (see below).
+The libraries will be placed in `libOTe/lib` and the binary `frontend_libOTe` will be placed in
 `libOTe/bin` To see all the command line options, execute the program

 `./bin/frontend_libOTe`

 **Enable Base OTs using:**
- * `cmake .  -DENABLE_MIRACL=ON`: Build the library with integration to the
-     [Miracl](https://github.com/miracl/MIRACL) library.
-Requires building miracl
- `   cd libOTe/cryptoTools/thirdparty/linux; bash miracl.get`.

  * `cmake .  -DENABLE_RELIC=ON`: Build the library with integration to the
       [Relic](https://github.com/relic-toolkit/relic) library.
 Requires that
       relic is built with `cmake . -DMULTI=PTHREAD` and installed.